 Science Foundation Ireland and the Department of Defence invites academic research teams to work with the Irish Defence Forces to develop innovative solutions to challenges across a range of areas that will have beneficial application and strong positive impact potential for Irish society.

-Under the SFI-Defence Organisation Innovation Challenge, research teams based at eligible Irish research bodies can apply to address one of five challenges, or to propose disruptive ideas for technologies across several areas of interest to the Irish Defence Forces.
+Under the SFI-Defence Organisation Innovation Challenge, research teams based at eligible Irish research bodies can apply to address one of four challenges, or to propose disruptive ideas for technologies across several areas of interest to the Irish Defence Forces.

 Challenges: Teams are invited to submit applications to address specific challenges identified by the Department of Defence and the Irish Defence Forces.
 These challenges have specific requirements that should be achieved for solutions to be deemed successful.

-Challenge 1
+Challenge 1 - Advanced Shelter Concepts

 Under this challenge, applicants are invited to address the following:

-Challenge 2
+Challenge 2 - Maritime Situational Awareness

 Under this challenge, applicants are invited to address the following:

-Challenge 3
+Challenge 3 - Search and Rescue

 Under this challenge, applicants are invited to address the following:

-Challenge 4
+Challenge 4 - Aeromedical Emergency Dispatch

-Disruptive Ideas: The the Department of Defence and the Irish Defence Forces are interested in ideas for disruptive/radical technologies across the areas of:
+Disruptive Ideas: The Department of Defence and the Irish Defence Forces are interested in ideas for disruptive/radical technologies across the areas of:

 • Medical Technologies,